microsoft/M3P/README.md

 ## Meta-data collation

-For meta-data, we assign each image_id with its raw captions.
-We can build a pickle file, the dictionary for image_id and caption like this:
+The meta-data is a pickle file about mapping dictionary for image_id and caption:

 'COCO_train2014_000000010073.jpg': ['A couple of slices of pizza sitting on top of a white plate.', 'The pizza is on the dish and ready to be eaten.',